keeporsweep/keeporsweep-twitter/README.md

 ### 📜 Advanced stuff and details
 - Mouse cursor keeps showing when buttons are used: Hide mouse when in fullscreen and not moving.
+- When you play an embedded video, the cursor focus gets lost and the next click on a button does not react: Automatically unfocus after click inside Tweet?
 - Currently white screen when Twitter can’t be reached, instead show note about it (maybe also wifi is slow).
 - Could also display people you are following, to unfollow.
 However it’s a level above (kind of a "collection" and not a single element) and thus there’s less context there.
 - Super like / Love: Additional button which retweets _and_ likes the Tweet, even if it is your own.